chocolacula/easy_reflection_cpp/README.md

 The repository includes `benchmarks` folder, feel free to check it on your own hardware.

-JSON on average **Core i5** laptop is faster then [nlohmann json](https://github.com/nlohmann/json).
+JSON on average **Core i5** laptop is faster than [nlohmann json](https://github.com/nlohmann/json).
-Serialization is the same fast as [rapid json](https://github.com/Tencent/rapidjson), deserialization is little faster with `simdjson` parser and more then twice slower without.
+Serialization is the same fast as [rapid json](https://github.com/Tencent/rapidjson), deserialization is a little faster with `simdjson` parser and more than twice slower without.

-YAML is blazingly faster then [yaml-cpp](https://github.com/jbeder/yaml-cpp), if I did the benchmark right.
+YAML is blazingly faster than [yaml-cpp](https://github.com/jbeder/yaml-cpp) if I did the benchmark right.

-> **Note:** Deserialization comparisson is not absolutely fair.
+> **Note:** Deserialization comparison is not absolutely fair.
-Other libraries not always convert string represented values to `int`, `float` or `bool` and don't create instances of `std::string` until you call something like `.get<int>()`. **Easy Reflection**, on the other hand, provides ready-made object with all values within.
+Other libraries do not always convert string-represented values to `int`, `float`, or `bool` and don't create instances of `std::string` until you call something like `.get<int>()`. **Easy Reflection**, on the other hand, provides ready-made objects with all values within.
 And it's still fast despite it takes some time.

 ![Core i5 benchmarks](./benchmarks/performance_chart.png)